 As usual, the Accreditation Panel (AP) delivered its report to Board members and observers.
 For AFB 27, the AP concluded the review of two applications from National Implementing Entities (NIE).
 After short consultations in a closed session, the Board decided to accredit the 'Partnership for Governance Reform (Kemitraan)' from Indonesia and 'Dominican Institute of Integral Development (IDDI)' from the Dominican Republic.
-In addition, the AP reported that the intersessional period between the 26th and 27th AFB meeting resulted in the accreditation of the 'Ministry of Finance and Economic Development (MOFED)' of Ethiopia as NIE and the 'Caribbean Development Bank (CDB)' as RIE, as well as the reaccreditation of the International Fund for Agricultural Development (IFAD).
+In addition, the AP reported that the intersessional period between the 26th and 27th AFB meeting resulted in the accreditation of the 'Ministry of Finance and Economic Development (MOFED)' of Ethiopia as NIE and the 'Caribbean Development (IFAD).
 With this, the number of accredited implementing entities increases to 41 - 23 NIEs, 6 RIEs and 12 MIEs.